 If the RESIZE FILE command is used for an ADF, this ADF can only be the ADF of the current active application on this logical channel.

-If a file is indicated as not-shareable as defined in TS 102 221 [5] and is the current file of one application, then another application cannot resize it.
-If a file is indicated as shareable as defined in TS 102 221 [5], then it can be resized by an application independently of whether or not the file is the current file of any other application.
+If a file is indicated as not-shareable as defined in ETSI TS 102 221 [5] and is the current file of one application, then another application cannot resize it.
+If a file is indicated as shareable as defined in ETSI TS 102 221 [5], then it can be resized by an application independently of whether or not the file is the current file of any other application.

-If the card can not provide the requested memory, the error status SW1/SW2="6A84' (not enough memory space) shall be returned.
+If the card cannot provide the requested memory, the error status SW1/SW2="6A84' (not enough memory space) shall be returned.

 MF or DF/ADF resizing may be not allowed for a card implementing dynamic allocation of memory (memory is allocated for the whole UICC).
 If not allowed, the error status SW1/SW2="6985' (condition of use not satisfied) shall be returned.